 SF: BAHíA is an after-school and summer program that provides low-income, urban San Diego high school students with experiential education, field research opportunities, and a series of academic and personal supports.
 BAHíA brings these students to Bahía de Los Angeles, Baja California, Mexico, where they make meaningful contributions to science and conservation, working alongside local scientists, fishermen and youth leaders.
 Each year approximately 20 students are selected to participate for their strengths and areas of needed development.
 The students participate in an extensive preparation (through which they learn marine science principles, lab and field techniques, and how to swim and snorkel) that enables them to conduct authentic research.
 Following preparation they spend five weeks living and working at the Vermillion Sea Field Station directly on the Gulf of California.
 They dedictate their time to one of three scientific studies (understand wetland biodiversity in the region, habitat connectivity between land and sea, and investigating methods to reduce the incidental capture of sea turtles).
 They then return to San Diego where they present their research findings and experiences to a variety of audiences.
 The students do not end their participation at that point, but rather continue to participate in programming and receive supports that enable them to move forward as future scientific and conservation leaders.
 From our data over the past five years, 82% of our students go on to 4 year universities and of those that have declared a major, 82% have done so in science or conservation fields.

-BB: The experiences the children have through Aquatic Adventures are undoubtedly life changing.
+BB: The experiences the children have through the Ocean Discovery Institute are undoubtedly life changing.
 What kind of impact do the programs have on the kids?

 SF: We know that the students increase their science knowledge, their ability to view themselves in a science or conservation career, improve their understanding of college and the likelihood of attendance.
 We measure for all of these changes and more.